Exor Press Release - Periodic Report on the Buyback Program

 EXOR N.V.: PERIODIC REPORT ON THE BUYBACK PROGRAM

 Exor N.V.
-(AMS: EXO) (“Exor” or the “Company”) announces that, under the first tranche of the share buyback program of up to €125 million announced on 15 April 2024 (the “first tranche”), the Company has completed the following transactions on Euronext Amsterdam and CBOE DXE:
+(AMS: EXO) (“Exor” or the “Company”) announces that, under the first tranche of the share buyback program of up to €125 million announced on 15 April 2024 (the “first tranche”), the Company has completed the following transactions on Euronext Amsterdam, CBOE DXE and Turquoise Europe:

 EURONEXT AMSTERDAM